NIRaspberryJam/Raspberry-Jam-Resources/README.md

 - December 2015 - [Explorer HAT Getting started Level 1 - Python](Sections/Explorer-HAT-Getting-started-Level1) and [Traffic Explorer Level 2 - Python](Sections/Traffic-Explorer-Level2)

 ### Mozilla Festival (Mozfest) 2015
-As part of the Mozilla festival 2015, we [run a series of workshops](https://www.raspberrypi.org/blog/raspberry-pi-at-mozfest-2015/).
+As part of the Mozilla festival 2015, we [ran a series of workshops](https://www.raspberrypi.org/blog/raspberry-pi-at-mozfest-2015/).
 These workshops were lead by an awesome group of volunteers from the Raspberry Pi Community.
 All their resources can be found [here](mozfest2015.md).

 ---
 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />Unless otherwise stated, all work in this repository is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.